ramukkohsa/aks-deployment/README.md

 deploy the application using manifests into the cluster (AKS)

-monitor it using prometheus and Grafana
+deploy prometheus and Grafana using the shell script and expose/edit the service type with LoadBalancer